 You might think that you can save the folks at Amazon some time – and yourself some money – by packing up your merchandise just as you’d like it to be sent to the customer.

 Unfortunately, shipping standards at Amazon make the “pick and pack” fee completely unavoidable.
 So save yourself some time and ship the products to Amazon in the easiest way possible.

 As with so many other things in business, it’s best to start out slow with Amazon FBA.

 That’s because you don’t know what you don’t know.
 Even after reading this overview, there will always be unforeseen expenses and unexpected challenges.
 It’s best if you face those problems on a small scale.

 Start by offering only a limited number of products available for sale via Amazon FBA.
 Give that a shot for a few months.

 After the few months are up, evaluate your costs and income.
 Determine if you can make a lot more money by using the service for a larger portion of your product.

-If everything goes well, you can eventually offer everything for sale with FBA.
+If everything goes well, you can eventually centralize your shipping operations with FBA.